AdobeDocs/journey-optimizer.en/help/using/content-management/content-templates.md

 For example, a user within your company is in charge of content only, and therefore has no access to campaigns or journeys.
 However, this user can create an email template that your organization's marketers will be able to select for use in all emails as a starting point.

-You can also create and manage content templates using APIs.
-For more on this, refer to the [Journey Optimizer APIs documentation](https://developer.adobe.com/journey-optimizer-apis/references/content/){target="_blank"}.
+You can create content templates for the Email, Push, In-App, SMS, and Direct Mail channels.

-➡️ [Learn how to create and use templates in this video](#video-templates)

->[!CAUTION]
+>[!AVAILABILITY]
 >
 >Currently content templates are not available for the Web channel.

+To create, edit and delete content templates, you must have the **[!DNL Manage library items]** permission included in the **[!DNL Content Library Manager]** product profile.
+[Learn more](../administration/ootb-product-profiles.md#content-library-manager)

+➡️ [Learn how to create and use templates in this video](#video-templates)

+>[!NOTE]
 >
->To create, edit and delete content templates, you must have the **[!DNL Manage library items]** permission included in the **[!DNL Content Library Manager]** product profile.
-[Learn more](../administration/ootb-product-profiles.md#content-library-manager)
+>You can also create and manage content templates using APIs.
+For more on this, refer to the [Journey Optimizer APIs documentation](https://developer.adobe.com/journey-optimizer-apis/references/content/){target="_blank"}.

 ## How-to video {#video-templates}